jacksleight/statamic-bard-mutator/README.md

 You should add mutators in your service provider's `boot()` method.
 They will receive two arguments:

 * **`tag` (array):** The standard [tag value](#tag-values)
-* **`node/mark` (object):** The raw node/mark data
+* **`node/mark` (object):** The raw node or mark data

 You should return a [tag value](#tag-values).

-You can add multiple mutators for the same node/mark, they'll be executed in the order they were added.
+You can add multiple mutators for the same node or mark, they'll be executed in the order they were added.

 ## How it Works